Place UI Kit — The future of augmented reality mobile apps

 When Apple released ARKit, designing for augmented reality wasn’t defined as a field.
 But during autumn of 2017 in App Store appeared a lot of AR apps.
 Almost all of them used ARKit.

-In the beginning, user flow of augmented reality applications wasn’t clear.
+In the beginning, the user flow of augmented reality applications wasn’t clear.
 I wanted to define what interaction patterns are the most popular in ARKit apps.
-So, I made an extensive analysis of onboarding process for almost all apps available in App Store.
+So, I made an extensive analysis of the onboarding process for almost all apps available in the App Store.
 Also, I have made UX reviews for free just to get experience and more insights.

 Cases study of all ARKit apps on App Store.
-Almost all.medium.com
+Almost all.

 I keep noticing that for the first time users was tough to understand how AR works.
 Also, UI wasn’t clear even for experienced in AR users.
-So learning curve for new users became even longer.
+So the learning curve for new users became even longer.

 It looks like first demos build mostly by Unity and iOS developers.
 Obviously, they didn’t have the time or any other resources to hire experienced UX designer.
 Those times there wasn’t settled interactions patterns that could be followed.

 Thus in my article “Onboarding in augmented reality mobile application” I tried to cover the essential steps and clarify what to focus and what to avoid.
 I hope that it made at least a single app more user-friendly.

 After some time Apple and Google released own guidelines for AR apps.
 Although they are beneficial, they still left blind spots.
 I do recommend to have a look if you didn’t have a chance to learn them.